MultiSafepay/docs/content/payments/about-payments/card-errors.md

 #### 59: Suspected fraud (Visa)
 Cardholder: Contact the issuer.
-Merchant: If the cardholder confirms, reattempt.
+Merchant: If the cardholder confirms that the issue is resolved, reattempt.

 #### 61: Exceeds withdrawal amount limit
 Cardholder: Contact the issuer.